Petermck8806/rpi-solution/README.md

 # rpi-solution

 RPI-Solution is a raspberry pi project that submits images taken by the raspberry PI camera module to a webservice.
-The images are then displayed on the rpi-web application at http://petermckinney.me.
+The images are then displayed on the rpi-web application.

 Prerequisuites: